Can’t wait to get started wakeboarding with your PWC? We explain all you need to know in our guide.

 - iBR 3.0 (Sea Doo’s Upgraded Intelligent Braking and Reverse System)

-- A High Performance Electronic VTS (Variable Trim System).
+- High-Performance Electronic VTS (Variable Trim System).
 This allows operators to better adjust to different riding conditions.

 - Display functions including Time / Distance to empty and altitude indicator